 The Action

-On December 13th, 1774, Paul Revere rode south to Portsmouth to report the British ban on importing military stores and that rumors about expected British troops were the worst kind: true rumors.
-John Sullivan, a Patriot leader and firebrand just returned from the First Continental Congress, decided to take action.
-Along with local Patriot merchant John Langdon, he vowed to seize the bastion of Royal authority

-sitting right under their noses at New Castle.
+On December 13th, 1774, Paul Revere rode south to Portsmouth to report the British ban on importing military supplies and that rumors about expected British troops were the worst kind: true rumors.
+John Sullivan, a Patriot leader and firebrand, just returned from the First Continental Congress, decided to take action.
+Along with local Patriot merchant John Langdon, he vowed to seize the symbol of Royal authority sitting right under their noses at New Castle.
 On the 14th, Langdon made his way through Portsmouth with a drummer leading the charge.
 Once he had gathered a crowd, he addressed them.

-Approximately 400 people joined him, forming a mob that set out to take the powder from the fort.
-A single volley fired from the fort was answered by some shots from the crowd, but there were no injuries.
-They surged into the fort in a rush.
-Breaking into the magazine, they removed about 100 barrels of powder.
+About 400 people joined him, forming a mob that set out to take the powder from the fort.
+A single volley fired from the fort was answered by some shots from the crowd, but no one was injured.
+They surged into the fort quickly.
+Breaking into the magazine, they took about 100 barrels of gunpowder.
 Overwhelmed, the fort's commandant, Captain John Cochran, quickly surrendered his four-man garrison.
-This marks Fort William and Mary as the location for one of the first overt actions of the American struggle for independence.
-Some likened it to Lexington and Concord, but the absence of bloodshed makes it less compelling.
+This marks Fort William and Mary as one of the first locations of overt action in the American struggle for independence.
+Some compared it to Lexington and Concord, but because there was no bloodshed, it is less well-known.
 Still, it was the first organized resistance to the King.

 The Take